shcorya/distributed-workers/README.md

 Since the worker module returns a JSON object, it can be more easily stored in MongoDB than a SQL database.
 The ID of the beanstalk job as well as the _id of each MongoDB objects are both native JavaScript integers.

 ## Next Steps
+1. Fix Master Branch CI/CD
-1. Add two more manager nodes to Docker Swarm
+2. Add two more manager nodes to Docker Swarm
-2. Create a replica set for MongoDB
+3. Create a replica set for MongoDB
-3. Use HAProxy so that all requests go to the replica set leader
+4. Use HAProxy so that all requests go to the replica set leader
-4. Use Caddy as a reverse proxy, storing certificates in MongoDB
+5. Use Caddy as a reverse proxy, storing certificates in MongoDB
-5. Highly available beanstalk queue
+6. Highly available beanstalk queue

 ## Appendix
 - When running the deployment in Docker Swarm, `manager.mjs` can be scaled in addition to `worker.mjs`.
 Since `manager.mjs` requires an open port, it can only scale to the number of nodes in the swarm.